Gerard van den Bergh: Shooting career

-Van den Bergh trained at the Dutch national shooting facility Ockenbugh in Loosduinen.
-He was referred to as a first-rate rifleman.
+Van den Bergh trained at the Dutch national shooting facility Ockenburgh in Loosduinen.
+He was described as a skilled rifleman.
 Described by Het Vaderland in 1911, he trained with “praiseworthy diligence”.

 International career

 Van den Bergh was at the 1900 Summer Olympics the winner of the boys 200 meter rifle event and is recognized by the Dutch Olympic Committee as an Olympic gold medalist.
 However, the event is not considered official by the IOC.
 Like Van den Bergh, there is an ongoing debate about four other Dutch sportspeople, if they can be considered an Olympic champion by the IOC.
 Proposals to gain recognition for these athletes including Van den Bergh are as of 2024 ongoing, with two Dutch cyclists receiving this recognition in 2024.
 In 2023 NOC*NSF paid attention to the achievement of Van den Bergh.

 At the 1908 Summer Olympics in London, van den Bergh competed in three events – the 50 yard pistol event, 50 yard team pistol event and 300 metre free rifle for teams event.
 His best ranking was sixth in the 50 yard team event.
-The early results at the Games were disappointing; it was explained this was because there was every now and than a strong wind blowing over the shooting venue which the Dutch team was not familiar with.
+The early results at the Games were disappointing; it was explained this was because there was every now and then a strong wind blowing over the shooting venue which the Dutch team was not familiar with.
 With the Dutch team, he became seventh in the free rifle 300 m three positions event, where he was the best of his team with 751 points.

 Van den Bergh was a member of the national team for the 1909 World Championships in Hamburg, Germany.
 He scored standing 280 points and laying 332 points.
 He was selected as substitute for Dutch team for the 1910 World Shooting Championships in Loosduinen and competed in the practice match.
 In 1911, via a national competition at Ockenbugh, Van den Burgh was selected for the 1911 World Championships in Rome, Italy.
 At these World Championships he won the silver medal in the 300 metre military rifle prone event.
 He finished 5th in the rifle competition, and sixth in the pistol competition.
 The next year he won the bronze medal in the 300 metre free rifle 3 positions team event at the 1912 World Championships in Biarritz, France.

 At the 1920 Summer Olympics in Antwerp he took part in eight events.
 His best ranking was eighth place in the 300 metre free rifle event.

 He did not compete at the 1925 World Championships and retired from international shooting.